tinySSB/tiny-ssb-spec/README.md

 - your "database" of replicated feeds is only a local, subjective snapshot based on what you've replicated
     - you will never have all the feeds (islands are ok!)
-    - expect partitions / concurrency/ lags
+    - expect partitions / concurrency / lags
     - expect eventual consistency
 - there is no guarenteed ordering of messages in some global time
     - there is no central physical (or logical) machine that is "authoring", just many parallel peers.
-    - the best you can do is "causal ordering" + an algorithm for tie-breaking
+    - while each peer's log entries are sequential, there is no global ordering among entries of several peers: the best you can do is "causal ordering" + an algorithm for tie-breaking
-    - "timestamps" can work but any malicious device or device with a broken clock will wreck your system.
+    - "timestamps" (referring to some real-world clock values) can work but any malicious device or device with a broken clock will wreck your system.
 - "multi-device" identity is currently unsolved
     - i.e. people often want to be the same "author" on their phone AND laptop, such that people can @-mention, or DM with just one ID, but this is